-In order to proceed, it is necessary to make some commitments concerning the data representation.
-Since we know from the rules of chess that a queen checks all other figures lying in either the same column, row, or diagonal on the board, we infer that each column may contain one and only one queen, and that the choice of a position for the i th queen may be restricted to the i th column.
-The parameter i therefore becomes the column index, and the selection process for positions ranges over the eight possible values for a row index j.
+Since we know from the rules of chess that a queen checks all other figures lying in either the same column, row, or diagonal on the board, we infer that each column may contain one and only one queen, and that the choice of a position for the i-th queen may be restricted to the i-th column.
+The next move in the general recursive scheme will be to position the next queen in the order of their numbers, so Try will attempt to position the i-th queen, receiving i as a parameter which therefore becomes the column index, and the selection process for positions ranges over the eight possible values for a row index j.